aromeni/frameworks_and_languages_module/technical_report.md

 Technical Report
 ================

 The purpose of this report is to analyse and evaluate a server/client prototype created without web development frameworks.
 The implications, challenges, and potential drawbacks of a "framework-less" development style have been carefully examined in this prototype.
-The report highlights crucial areas where the lack of frameworks affects application development, including maintainability, scalability, efficiency, and security.\
+The report highlights crucial areas where the lack of frameworks affects application development, including maintainability, scalability, efficiency, and security.

-Modern web development has witnessed the emergence of frameworks such as Flask, React, Vue.js, and Express.js, which have become essential instruments for constructing complex web applications in a methodical, secure, and efficient fashion.
-These components offer critical functionalities, including security measures, component-based architectures, middleware integration, and state management, that are indispensable for the development of advanced and user-centric applications.
-By contrasting the framework-less implementation with these industry standards, this report aims to highlight the advantages and efficiencies that frameworks bring about.\
-The analysis presented in this report is rooted in a detailed examination of specific issues identified in both the client and server sides of the prototype.
-Each issue has been scrutinized with code examples, explaining why certain patterns or practices may be problematic, especially when compared to their counterparts in framework-based implementations.This report's overarching objective is to offer informative advice for embracing development approaches that are more resilient and scalable, in line with modern web development standards, while simultaneously criticising the framework-less approach.
-All things considered, this will help make online apps safer, faster, and of higher quality.
+In an era where web development frameworks like Flask, React, Vue.js, and Express.js have become fundamental tools for developers, this report scrutinizes how their absence can hinder the development process.
+These frameworks provide essential features – robust security, modular architectures, middleware, and efficient state management – which are pivotal for crafting sophisticated, user-oriented web applications.

+By examining specific shortcomings in the framework-less prototype and comparing them with framework-supported methodologies, the report delineates the operational benefits and enhanced productivity provided by modern frameworks.
+The critique encompasses a thorough investigation of issues on both the client and server sides, including illustrative code snippets and discussions on why certain practices fall short of framework-based standards.

+The ultimate aim of this discourse is to guide a shift towards more robust and scalable development methods that align with contemporary web development protocols.
+The insights offered herein advocate for methodologies that elevate the security, performance, and quality of web applications, steering clear of the pitfalls associated with a framework-less approach.

 Critique of Server/Client prototype